5 In 1 Force Verification System

 - Force Verification Have you ever questioned if your system is functioning properly?
-A good force measurement system should be able to take any guesswork out of the equation.
+A good force measurement system can take the guesswork out of the equation.
 The ability to obtain objective evidence based on a quick measurement provides the verification needed to ensure proper operation.

-- Statistical Process Control (SPC) This process is similar to verification, with the exception of a documented control process in which an artifact is used to monitor performance of the measurement process.
+- Statistical Process Control (SPC) This process is similar to verification, with the exception of a documented control process in which an artifact is used to monitor the performance of the measurement process.
 A good load cell system can be used as a check standard to monitor that the process is in control.
-It can provide the objective evidence and reduce risk.
+It can provide objective evidence and reduce risk.
 If the process is continually monitored and an out-of-control situation is found, the root cause analysis can be performed to ensure proper corrective action before the machine or process goes out of tolerance.

 - Repeatability and Reproducibility Per ISO 5725, the general term for variability between repeated measurements is precision.
 Two conditions of precision, termed repeatability and reproducibility conditions, have been found necessary and, for many practical cases, useful for describing the variability of a measurement method, under repeatability conditions.
-A device with very high resolution and low overall uncertainty will allow the end user to lower their Calibration and Measurement Capability (CMC).
+A device with very high resolution and low overall uncertainty will allow the end-user to lower their Calibration and Measurement Capability (CMC).
 When calculating CMC, the resolution of the system being used must be figured into the calculations.
 The lab will need to perform repeatability studies.
-An artifact with low sensitivity to side loading, temperature compensation and stability will be a lab’s best asset.
+An artifact with low sensitivity to side loading, temperature compensation, and stability will be a lab’s best asset.
 A good system will often decrease the variation in output between multiple measurements.
 It will also allow the lab to test the true performance between technicians.
 R & R data may be derived from control charts if they are set up properly.